-Indicator ID PGS 11.1 Dependent on: PGS 1, PGS 2, PGS 11 Sub-section Roles and responsibilities PRI Principle Type of indicator Gateway to: 1, 2 OOKE Does your organisation's senior level body(ies) or role(s) have formal oversight over and accountability for the elements covered in your responsible investment policy(ies)?
+Indicator ID Dependent on: PGS 1, PGS 2, PGS 11 Sub-section Roles and responsibilities PRI Principle Type of indicator PGS 11.1 Gateway to: CORE Does your organisation's senior level body(ies) or role(s) have formal oversight over and accountability for the elements covered in your responsible investment policy(ies)?
 These elements may be set out in one or multiple standalone policy or guideline documents, or they may be part of a broader investment policy.
-I III Kaara mempers triistees ar ealiivalent 2) Senior executive-level staff, investment mmittee, head of department, or equivalent (A) Overall approach to responsible investment (B) Guidelines on environmental, social and/or governance factors (C) Guidelines on sustainability outcomes (D) Specific guidelines on climate change (may be part of guidelines on environmental factors) (E) Specific guidelines on human rights (may be part of guidelines on social factors) (F) Specific guidelines on other systematic sustainability issues (G) Guidelines tailored to the specific asset class(es) we hold
+(1) Board members, trustees, or equivalent , , (2) Senior executive-level staff, investment committee, head of department, or equivalent (A) Overall approach to responsible investment (B) Guidelines on environmental, social and/or governance factors (C) Guidelines on sustainability outcomes (D) Specific guidelines on climate change (may be part of guidelines on environmental factors) (E) Specific guidelines on human rights (may be part of guidelines on social factors) (F) Specific guidelines on other systematic sustainability issues we hold

+(G) Guidelines tailored to the specific asset class(es) $\,$

-(H) Guidelines on exclusions (I) Guidelines on managing conflicts of interest related to responsible investment (J) Stewardship: Guidelines on engagement with investees (K) Stewardship: Guidelines on overall political engagement (L) Stewardship: Guidelines on engagement with other key stakeholders (M) Stewardship: Guidelines on (proxy) voting (N) This role has no formal oversight over and accountability for any of the above elements covered in our responsible investment policy(ies) О О
+(H) Guidelines on exclusions (I) Guidelines on managing conflicts of interest related to responsible investment (J) Stewardship: Guidelines on engagement with investees (K) Stewardship: Guidelines on overall political engagement (L) Stewardship: Guidelines on engagement with other key stakeholders (M) Stewardship: Guidelines on (proxy) voting (N) This role has no formal oversight over and accountability for any of the above elements covered in our responsible investment policy(ies) О О Additional context to your response(s): [Voluntary free text: large]

 This indicator aims to assess whether signatories have formally allocated oversight over and accountability responsibilities to their senior leadership for the different elements covered in their responsible investment policies or guidelines.

-Senior-level oversight and accountability are crucial for signatories to fulfil the commitments outlined in the specific elements of their responsible investment policies and guidelines.
+Purpose of indicator Senior-level oversight and accountability are crucial for signatories to fulfil the commitments outlined in the specific elements of their responsible investment policies and guidelines.
 It helps drive consistent, responsible investment practices throughout the organisation in line with the policies or guidelines adopted.
 It also contributes to signatory organisations actively adopting responsible investment from the top-down and prevents responsible investment from being estranged from overarching investment and stewardship approaches and practices.